vitorpq/vitorpq/README.md

 - 👋 Hi, I’m @vitorpq
-- 👀 I’m interested in Financial Markets
+- 👀 I’m interested in Financial Markets, AI, Python, Data Analysis
-- 🌱 I’m currently learning Deep Learning
+- 🌱 I’m currently learning about AI for Financial Markets

 <!---
 vitorpq/vitorpq is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.